No. 55 Squadron RAF: Between the Wars

 A pair of No. 55 Squadron Westland Wapiti Mk.IIas during the 1930s.

 The squadron reformed on 1 February 1920, when No. 142 Squadron, based at Suez and equipped with Airco DH.9s was renumbered.
 It started to receive more capable Airco DH.9As in June 1920, and was equipped with a mixture of DH.9s and DH.9As when it transferred to Turkey onboard HMS Ark Royal in July to support the 'Q Force' of the British Army who were defending Constantinople and the Dardanelles.

 55 Squadron moved to Iraq in August 1920 to take up 'air policing' duties.
 It arrived in Baghdad in September 1920, discarding its remaining DH.9s to standardise on the DH.9A.
 The squadron moved to Mosul in March 1921, and to RAF Hinaidi in May 1924.
 It remained in Iraq for 19 years, on occasion flying air policing operations against rebelling tribesmen.

+Between April 1923 and May 1935, a period when No. 55 Squadron was either based at Mosul or RAF Hinaidi, twenty-six men of the squadron lost their lives and were buried at the Hinaidi RAF Peace Cemetery (name changed to Ma’Asker Al Raschid RAF Cemetery in 1961).
+Some of the men died at Mosul and were initially buried there but they were all later reinterred at Ma’Asker, since RAF Hinaidi was at that time the centre of operations for all British Forces in Mesopotamia.

+Considering the distance between Mosul and Baghdad (220 miles by air and 250 miles by road), moving the bodies to RAF Hinaidi came at the risk of being attacked by hostile tribesmen.
+The causes of death for the twenty-six men were varied, resulting from action against insurgents, flying accidents, illness and even suicide.
+Of all the RAF squadrons with men buried at the Ma’Asker cemetery, 55 squadron is the most represented, accounting for almost 9 percent of the three hundred burials.

+Seventy-seven identifiable headstones have survived at the long abandoned Ma’Asker Al Raschid RAF Cemetery, with nine for 55 Squadron men.

-The ageing DH.9As were replaced by Westland Wapitis in February 1930, which in turn were replaced by Vickers Vincents in 1937, taking these to RAF Habbaniya in September that year.
+The ageing DH.9As of 55 Squadron were replaced by Westland Wapitis in February 1930, which in turn were replaced by Vickers Vincents in 1937, taking these to RAF Habbaniya in September that year.

 It finally received modern monoplanes in March 1939, when it received twin-engined Bristol Blenheim bombers, transferring to Egypt just before the outbreak of the Second World War.